SilverHalf/mount-balrior/ura/strategy.md

 ## Preventing [Propel]
 {: .no_toc}

 In the third and fourth phase, Ura regains access to [Propel].
-It is possible to prevent her entirely from casting this skill, which is extremely convenient as it increases damage uptime, prevents her from entering the area of [Toxic Geysers] and [Sulfuric Geysers], and keeps her in a central position, from which it is easy to access [Titanspawn Geysers] and drop sulfurics.
+It is possible to prevent her entirely from casting this skill, which is extremely convenient since it keeps her stationary in a central position, from which it is easy to access [Titanspawn Geysers] and drop [Sulfuric Geysers].
+Furthermore, this also increases damage uptime and prevents her from entering the area of [Toxic Geysers] and [Sulfuric Geysers].

-This works because Ura in this phase has many skills with a higher priority than [Propel]: these attacks come off cooldown fast enough that it is possible to avoid the jump entirely.
+The reason why this is possible is that Ura has many skills with a higher priority than [Propel].
 Checking the table below, which contains rough times for several of Ura's skills:

 |Skill                     |Priority|Cooldown [s]|Cast Time [s]|Aftercast [s]|
 |[Pressure Blast]          |1       |25          |5            |1.5          |